 It gets boiled with a little bit of water (not too much because you don’t drain it) until soft and then mashed down into a puree.

-Unlike spinach, however, you can’t just do a quick saute of callaloo.
+Unlike spinach, however, you can’t just do a quick sauté of callaloo.
 It needs to be cooked down until almost mushy as the leaves and stems are just too tough to eat without the long cook time.
-In that way it kind of reminds me of collard greens.
+In that way it kind of reminds me of these collard greens.

 For our callaloo mash, again, we just added a little bit of water, garlic, onion and nutmeg, cooked it over high heat and mashed it into the dark green puree you see below.

 This flower which is a relative of the hibiscus plant grows everywhere on the island, including Jen and Christopher’s backyard (along with breadfruit, peas, pineapple, okra and banana – can you even imagine a garden like that?!) and finding sorrel juice is like finding orange juice in the states, it’s everywhere.

 Sugar is added to your preference (I found a lot of the sorrel juice to be too sweet for my liking and would’ve loved a less sugary version to let the natural flavor come through a bit more) and then simply poured and enjoyed.

 And since a half gallon of Tropicana was the equivalent of about $9 U.S. in the grocery store, I think I’d be drinking homemade sorrel juice instead too.

-I got about 5 bites of all this wonderful food before having to head out the door for a Hash run in the northern part of the island (basically a run through the muddy forest following a trail of confetti with a bunch of beer and food afterwards- more on that later but one word for now: epic) but even after all the glamorous food we ate and it’s perfect presentation, this was definitely one of the best tasting meals of the trip.
+I got about 5 bites of all this wonderful food before having to head out the door for a Hash run in the northern part of the island (basically a run through the muddy forest following a trail of confetti with a bunch of beer and food afterwards- more on that later but one word for now: epic) but even after all the glamorous food we ate and it’s perfect presentation, this classic Grenadian food was definitely one of the best tasting meals of the trip.